typical-go/typical-go/README.md

 }
 ```

-The main function must call `typgo.Start()` to compile the descriptor struct to the actual build-tool.
+The descriptor file is regular golang file which will compile by typical-go, so main function should be defined.
 ```go
 func main() {
 	typgo.Start(&descriptor)
 }
 ```

-Check [examples/custom-build-tool](https://github.com/typical-go/typical-go/tree/master/examples/custom-build-tool) for example simple custom build-tool if you need to develop your own custom-build-tool without typical-go framework.\
+It is possible to use other custom build-tool framework, check [examples/custom-build-tool](https://github.com/typical-go/typical-go/tree/master/examples/custom-build-tool) for example.

 ## Build Tasks